-Pursuant to an Employment Agreement effective as of July 13, 2015 and amended December 14, 2015, or collectively the Hoffman Employment Agreement, Mr. Hoffman serves as our Chief Financial Officer.
-The Hoffman Employment Agreement sets forth the principal terms and conditions of his employment, including his initial annual base salary of \$325,000 and an annual target cash bonus opportunity of 25% of his base salary, subject to pro rata adjustment for any partial years worked, which bonus is earned based on our achievement of specified milestones and performance objectives, as well as Mr. Hoffman's performance relative to one or more performance objectives established by Mr. Hoffman, our compensation committee and our board of directors, the achievement of which is evaluated by us.
+Pursuant to an Employment Agreement effective as of July 13, 2015 and amended December 14, 2015, or collectively the Hoffman Employment Agreement, Mr. Hoffman previously served as our Chief Financial Officer.
+The Hoffman Employment Agreement set forth the principal terms and conditions of his employment, including his initial annual base salary of \$325,000 and an annual target cash bonus opportunity of 25% of his base salary, subject to pro rata adjustment for any partial years worked, which bonus was earned based on our achievement of specified milestones and performance objectives, as well as Mr. Hoffman's performance relative to one or more performance objectives established by Mr. Hoffman, our compensation committee and our board of directors.
 The Hoffman Employment Agreement provided for the grant of a time-based stock option to purchase up to 754,055 shares of our common stock under our 2006 Equity Incentive Plan.
 This option was granted with an exercise price equal to the fair value of our common stock on the date of grant and vests over four years as described in more detail in "-Outstanding Equity Awards at Fiscal Year-End Table" below.